Mac Barnett, the 2025–2026 National Ambassador for Young People’s Literature, is a

-Jon Klassen is the author-illustrator of
+Jon Klassen is the creator of the #1

-Square’s efforts to please are equal parts hilarious and cringeworthy, and the moment he topples over in exhaustion is comic gold.
+comic gold.
 The story’s decidedly ambiguous conclusion leaves the door open for questions about what it means to be an artist—and that’s the whole point.

 —Publishers Weekly (starred review)

-This book takes a sweeter turn from its prankish predecessor in that Square works hard to create something for Circle, only to feel like he failed; but when Circle sees what he created, she is “beguiled” once more by his genius.
+a sweeter turn from its prankish predecessor in that Square works hard to create something for Circle, only to feel like he failed; but when Circle sees what he created, she is “beguiled” once more by his genius.
 Though this title will stand alone, children familiar with Triangle might recognize the extra layer of humor at the end when an unnamed narrator poses a game-changer of a question.
-A must purchase that will satisfy old fans and create new ones.

 —School Library Journal (starred review)